rewessel/IMPRINT-flu-vax-milk-antibody-transfer/README.md

 # Flu-vaccination-breastmilk-transfer
-Last updated by Remziye Wessel on 20 Feb 2026.
+Last updated by Remziye Wessel (wesselr@mit.edu) on 20 Feb 2026.

 This repository contains R and MATLAB scripts to perform analysis in the manuscript "Maternal influenza vaccination boosts durable breast milk antibody-mediated protection in infants" (Wessel and Tong et al, 2026).